Our "New Normal" Office hours

 - Mother’s day is a reminder of our deep connection to our family both past and future.
 We have the good fortune to help so many mothers who come in for the “mommy makeover” and there is no greater pleasure to see moms who feel reconnected to their body and spirit.

 - Nurses week is a culmination of appreciating all the hard work that front line nurses have done for us.
 In the spirit of Florence Nightingale whose birthday we celebrate this week, our very own family members Jayne Hoffman and Cassie Paskins took care of COVID patients in the adult ICU at Northwell hospital, and pediatric ICU at Children’s Hospital of Philadelphia, respectively.
-I also want to thank our incredible nurses, Annika Reilly, and Cynthia Panza who have continued to stay involved in patient care during the pandemic.
+I also want to thank our incredible nurse, Cynthia Panza who have continued to stay involved in patient care during the pandemic.
 On behalf of our team and all of our patients, we salute the nursing team and all mothers/nurses during the national nurses week.

 - Memorial Day always serves as a reminder of the beginning of summer.
 This one will be memorable but maybe a good opportunity for a staycation which brings us full circle to improving our mind and body as we prepare for the lovely summer days and nights.

 We are preparing for phase one of our opening of our offices in the New York Metropolitan area starting May 18th, 2020.
 I continue to get briefed about the status of the CoronaVirus outbreak and the COVID-19 in our region.
 I promise you that we will utilize our extensive medical and clinical knowledge to help keep you safe and protected once you can resume your daily activities.
 We have been seeing our post-operative patients on a weekly basis and have remained in touch with everyone else via virtual video consults.
 We are open each and every day by phone and virtual consultation.
 Please follow our protocol designed to assure your safety: